nginxinc/kic-reference-architectures/pulumi/aws/README.md

 ### Python

-This project is intended to be compatible with Python 3.6+.
+This project is compatible with Python 3.6+.
 To run the project, you will need to have installed Python on your system as well as the [venv module](https://docs.python.org/3/library/venv.html) and [pip](https://pypi.org/project/pip/).